-'t' Check token spacing.
-The following token spacing rules are enforced:

-- The keywords abs and not must be followed by a space. - The token => must be surrounded by spaces. - The token <> must be preceded by a space or a left parenthesis. - Binary operators other than must be surrounded by spaces.
-There is no restriction on the layout of the binary operator. - Colon must be surrounded by spaces. - Colon-equal (assignment, initialization) must be surrounded by spaces. - Comma must be the first non-blank character on the line, or be immediately preceded by a non-blank character, and must be followed by a space. - If the token preceding a left parenthesis ends with a letter or digit, then a space must separate the two tokens. - A right parenthesis must either be the first non-blank character on a line, or it must be preceded by a non-blank character. - A semicolon must not be preceded by a space, and must not be followed by a non-blank character. - A unary plus or minus may not be followed by a space. - A vertical bar must be surrounded by spaces. - 'u' Check unnecessary blank lines.
+- 't' Check token spacing.
+The following token spacing rules are enforced: - The keywords abs and not must be followed by a space. - The token => must be surrounded by spaces. - The token <> must be preceded by a space or a left parenthesis. - Binary operators other than must be surrounded by spaces.
+There is no restriction on the layout of the binary operator. - Colon must be surrounded by spaces. - Colon-equal (assignment, initialization) must be surrounded by spaces. - Comma must be the first non-blank character on the line, or be immediately preceded by a non-blank character, and must be followed by a space. - If the token preceding a left parenthesis ends with a letter or digit, then a space must separate the two tokens. - if the token following a right parenthesis starts with a letter or digit, then a space must separate the two tokens. - A right parenthesis must either be the first non-blank character on a line, or it must be preceded by a non-blank character. - A semicolon must not be preceded by a space, and must not be followed by a non-blank character. - A unary plus or minus may not be followed by a space. - A vertical bar must be surrounded by spaces. - 'u' Check unnecessary blank lines.
 Unnecessary blank lines are not allowed.
 A blank line is considered unnecessary if it appears at the end of the file, or if more than one blank line occurs in sequence. - 'x' Check extra parentheses.
 Unnecessary extra level of parentheses (C-style) are not allowed around conditions in if statements, while statements and exit statements. - 'y' Set all standard style check options This is equivalent to gnaty3aAbcefhiklmnprst, that is all checking options enabled with the exception of '-gnatyo', '-gnatyI', '-gnatyS', '-gnatyLnnn', '-gnatyd', '-gnatyu', and '-gnatyx'. - '-' Remove style check options This causes any subsequent options in the string to act as canceling the corresponding style check option.
 To cancel maximum nesting level control, use 'L' parameter witout any integer value after that, because any digit following '-' in the parameter string of the '-gnaty' option will be threated as canceling indentation check.
 The same is true for 'M' parameter. 'y' and 'N' parameters are not allowed after '-'. - '+' This causes any subsequent options in the string to enable the corresponding style check option.
 That is, it cancels the effect of a previous -, if any.